^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pathogenesis of leptospirosis of the eye
+Pathogenesis of leptospirosis of the eyes

 Symptoms of Leptospirosis of the Eyes

-Thus, the most characteristic eye complications are:
+Thus, the most typical eye complications are:

-1. non-granulomatous iridocyclitis with a favorable course;
+1. nongranulomatous iridocyclitis with a favorable course;

 Where does it hurt?

-Diagnosis of Leptospirosis of the Eyes
+Diagnosis of leptospirosis of the eyes

 What do need to examine?

-Treatment of eye leptospirosis
+Treatment of leptospirosis of the eyes

-Prevention of eye leptospirosis
+Prevention of ocular leptospirosis

 You are reporting a typo in the following text: